olebole/irafdoc/doc/echelle.ecidentify.rst

   <dt><b>(2)</b></dt>
   <!-- Sec='EXAMPLES' Level=0 Label='' Line='(2)' -->
   <dd>Using a line identification chart or vast experience one of the
-  emission lines is identified and marked with the <tt>'m'</tt> key.
+  emission lines is identified and marked with the <span style="font-family: monospace;">'m'</span> key.
 Using the cursor position a center is found by the centering algorithm.
 The aperture number, pixel position, wavelength (which is currently the same as the pixel position), and a prompt for the true value with the